home-assistant/home-assistant.io/source/_posts/2021-05-07-community-highlights.markdown

 A new version of [ESPHome][esphome] has also been released this week! 🥳

-In particular I would like to pay attention to the new [pulse_meter](https://esphome.io/components/sensor/pulse_meter.html) component, which is ideal for if you want to measure all your energy via a pulse LED on your smart meter or when you want to read what your water consumption is.
+In particular, I would like to point out the new [pulse_meter](https://esphome.io/components/sensor/pulse_meter.html) component, which is ideal for if you want to measure all your energy via a pulse LED on your smart meter or when you want to read what your water consumption is.